Beypore Assembly constituency

-Beypore State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Kozhikode Lok Sabha constituency.
+Beypore State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Kozhikode Lok Sabha constituency.
 As of the 2021 Assembly election, the current MLA is P. A. Mohammed Riyas of CPI(M).

-Local self governed segments
+Local self-governed segments

-Beypore Niyama Sabha constituency is composed of the following 14 wards of the Kozhikode Municipal Corporation (Beypore zone and Cheruvannur Nallalam zone) in Kozhikode Taluk, and 2 Municipalities and 1 Gram Panchayat in the same Taluk:
+Beypore Assembly constituency is composed of the following 14 wards of the Kozhikode Municipal Corporation (Beypore zone and Cheruvannur Nallalam zone) in Kozhikode Taluk, and two Municipalities and one Gram Panchayat in the same Taluk:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: